aregsar/aregsarblog/blog/2021/redis-configure-laravel-session/index.md

 ### Step 9 - Setting up a separate session store

-As currently configured the Laravel session infrastructure will by default use a redis store named `redis` from the `stores` array of the `config/cache.php` file.
+As currently configured the Laravel session infrastructure will by default uses a redis store named `redis` (hard coded by the Laravel framework) from the `stores` array of the `config/cache.php` file.
 This `redis` store is typically configured to be used as a redis cache store, hence it is typically configured to use the `cache` connection from `config/database.php`.

 It will then override the `connection` setting within that store with the `connection` setting in the `config/session.php` file.

+The effect of all this is that the session and the cache end up sharing the same `redis` store but with the session overriding the connection of this store.

 This behavior is hard coded in the framework SessionHandler and is opaque and confusing to a user.
-By default the framework overrides the connection by a hard coded `cache` connection, which the `redis` store is already configured to use when using redis for caching.

-The effect of all this is that the session and the cache end up sharing the same redis `cache` connection.

 However we can change the default behavior of the framework by explicitly selecting a different redis store to use by using the `store` configuration setting in the `config/session.php` file.
 This separate store can be configured to use the spearate session connection that we added to `config/database.php` for use by the Laravel session.